pletch/esphome-vistaECP-idf/README.md

 - **tx_pin (Required, PIN)**: GPIO pin assigned to UART for data transmit (green line)
 - **uart_1 (Required, UART)**: Hardware UART number associated with tx/rx
 - **access_code** (*Optional*): Alarm code used for arming / disarming.
 Typically defined in secrets file.
+- **aui_addr** (*Optional*, int): AUI address from program field *189 to use for faster zone closure status for zones directly hardwired to the panel and to allow time sync of panel via manual Home Assistant service.
+Ensure it is not assigned to a physical touchpad or to Total Connect 2.0 (assigned to address 2).
+Note: Older vista20 panel firmwares only have addresses 1 and 2 while newer will have 1,2,5 and 6.
+For Vista128,Vista250 commercial panels, ensure the address used is setup as an AUI keypad in program #93, device programming.
+Omission of parameter or a value of zero disables AUI handling.
 - **default_partition** (*Optional*, int): Set to designate main partition number.
 Defaults to 1 if not defined.
 - **debug_log** (*Optional*, boolean): Set to true to enable additional bus activity logging and print full ecp packet contents to the log.
 Global esphome and vista-alarm component (if configured) logging level must be set to DEBUG or higher in logging component section to output all messages.